Check Core Web Vitals, image optimization, and lazy loading for faster page speed

 According to Google Web Vitals research, over 70% of websites have performance issues that could be improved.
 Missing lazy loading on images, render-blocking scripts, missing resource hints, and improper image optimization are common problems.
 Regular HTML performance analysis helps catch and fix these issues to achieve better Core Web Vitals scores and improve your website's loading speed.

 Analyzing HTML for performance issues is essential for building fast, optimized, and user-friendly websites.
+Our html performance analyzer online free tool helps you analyze html performance online quickly.
 Here's why you should make performance analysis part of your development workflow:

 Invalid HTML can render differently across browsers.
 Chrome, Firefox, Safari, and Edge may handle errors inconsistently, leading to layout breaks, missing content, or broken functionality.
 Valid HTML ensures consistent rendering across all browsers and devices, reducing cross-browser testing time and user complaints.